BIO-SECURITY – REMOTE ISLANDS

 What and Why: To find out more about the negative impacts of rodents and mongooses on the native species and ecosystems of the Hawaiian islands, please read DLNR’s informational page: https://dlnr.hawaii.gov/removerats/home/impacts-of-rodents-mongooses/

-In addition to rodents and mongooses, invasive ants are another pest that is important to prevent from being transported to Papahānaumokuākea and Pacific Remote Islands Marine National Monuments.
+In addition to rodents and mongooses, invasive ants are another pest that is important to prevent from being transported to Papahānaumokuākea and Pacific Remote Islands Marine National Monuments, which are home to numerous native animal and plant species.

-We have been testing training methods with a variety of dog to prepare for future operational projects.
+We have begun training dog teams to prepare for future inspections, and plan to have them certified by May 2023.
 Our targets include rodents (mice, rats), little fire ants and yellow crazy ants.

 Where: Applications include: